The 101st Airborne Division in Vietnam

-The soldiers of 1st Brigade (Seperate) pursued the enemy and several large scale air attacks were called in.
+The soldiers of 1st Brigade (Separate) pursued the enemy and several large scale air attacks were called in.
 Hundreds of enemy soldiers were killed but the 24th NVA Regiment managed to escape into Laos.

-In early 1967, the 1st Brigade (Seperate) acted as a rapid reaction force, reinforcing American and South Vietnamese forces when necessary and responding to enemy attacks.
+In early 1967, the 1st Brigade (Separate) acted as a rapid reaction force, reinforcing American and South Vietnamese forces when necessary and responding to enemy attacks.
 They had become experts in rapid helicopter assaults.

-In the fall of 1967, Task Force Oregon was reorganized into the 23rd Infantry Division.
-Better known as the Americal Division.
+In the fall of 1967, Task Force Oregon was reorganized into the 23rd Infantry Division, better known as the Americal Division.

 On January 31, 1968, the North Vietnamese launched the Tet Offensive.
 Tet, the traditional Vietnamese New Year Celebration, was supposed to be a peaceful time.

 When Tet began, Hue was defended by South Vietnamese Army units who were quickly driven from the city.
-The 101st Airborne and the 1st Cavalry were sent to recapture the city.

 The battle for Hue raged for three weeks and was the only extended urban combat of the war.
-Later, the 5th Marine Regiment would be called in to reinforce the 101st Airborne and 1st Cavalry.

 Fighting in Hue was intense and advances were measured by houses.
 Each building seemed to hold enemy soldiers.
 In some cases, the soldiers of the 101st Airborne fought hand to hand.
 Finally, after much destruction to the city, Hue was liberated from the North Vietnamese.